Chandra-Panta-Chhetri/Chandra-Panta-Chhetri/README.md

-### Hi there, I'm Chandra 👋
+### Hi there, I'm [Chandra][website] 👋

-### I'm a Student and Learning Enthusiast📕!!
+I'm a passionate Software Engineer student with an **insatiable desire to learn** and work with new technologies!

-- I’m currently learning everything 🤣 but primarily focusing on React, and Node.js
+- 🌱 I’m currently learning everything 🤣 but currently focusing on React, and Node.js
-- I’m always looking to collaborate with others on exciting projects
+- 👯 I’m always looking to collaborate with others on exciting projects
-- 2021 Goals: Contribute to Open Source projects
+- 🎯 2021 Goals: Contribute to Open Source projects

 ### Connect with me: